Skip to content

 response, status_code = response_builder \

-# close the log file if it was opened
+# close the log file if it has been opened

 if logger: